AlienCommunication/Deep_Learning/TensorRT | Optimization of Deep Learning Models |/README.md

 ## 3.

-Frozen model for inferencing and Frozen model to TensorRT for optimisatio
+Frozen model for inferencing and Frozen model to TensorRT for optimisation

 ## Model's Graph